Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

-Flag of Vatican
+Flag of Holy See

-Flag of Vatican
+Flag of Holy See

 The flag of Vatican City, also known as the Papal Flag, is a striking emblem that represents the world's smallest sovereign state.
 It consists of two vertical bands of equal width: yellow (hoist side) and white.
 Centered on the white band are the crossed keys of Saint Peter and the Papal Tiara, rendered in gold.
 This unique design encapsulates the spiritual and temporal authority of the Pope and the Holy See.